-Mortality assumptions -RP-2000 Combined Healthy Mortality Table, adjusted for mortality improvements to 2020 using projection scale AA for men and women were used.
+Mortality assumptions - RP-2000 Combined Healthy Mortality Table, adjusted for mortality improvements to 2025 using projection scale BB for men and women were used.

-Experience study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2014.
+Experience study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2015.
 Assumption changes as a result of an experience study for the periods 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.

-The long-term expected rate of return on pension plan investments - The rate of 8% (7% for Pension Plus Plan) net of investment and administrative expenses was determined using a method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments - The rate of 8% (7% for Pension Plus Plan) net of investment and administrative expenses was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target asset allocation at September 30, 2016 and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: